Why Users Ignore Plan Recommendations

 This research explored why users were not following the plan recommendation provided by a decision support tool on a private Medicare plan marketplace.
 Stakeholders wanted to understand whether the tool’s logic aligned with real-world decision-making and what was causing users to disengage.

-I collaborated with stakeholders to build a research plan focused on trust, decision-making behavior, and user perception of value and clarity.
+The research was informed by behavioral data from site analytics, which highlighted drop-off points within the recommendation tool and helped guide the research questions.
+I collaborated with stakeholders to develop a research plan focused on trust, decision-making behavior, and users' perceptions of value and clarity.

 Methods Used